tlevine/www.thomaslevine.com/content/!/shell-testing/index.md

 uses it.

-[tf](https://github.com/mpapis/tf) is also similar, but it is cool because it provides some special shell-style assertions ("Matchers") that are specified as shell comments.
+[tf](https://github.com/mpapis/tf) is also similar, but it is cool because it provides some special shell-style assertions ("matchers") that are specified as shell comments.
 Rather than just testing status codes or stdout, you can also test environment characteristics, and you can test multiple properties of one command. [rvm](https://github.com/wayneeseguin/rvm-test) uses it.